Kakha8/File-Drive-Spring/README.md

 File Drive uses two separate encryption layers:

-1. **Storage encryption** protects MinIO objects at the infrastructure layer through MinIO/KES configuration.
+1. **Storage encryption** protects objects at the infrastructure layer through MinIO/KES locally or SSE-KMS in AWS.
 2. **Lockbox client-side encryption** protects file contents before they leave FD-Client.

 For Lockbox files, the backend does not receive plaintext, file keys, or private client keys.